Professor Alan C. Spivey

 He moved with his research group to Imperial College in January 2003.
 The focus of the group’s research is the development of useful new synthetic concepts and methods and the demonstration of their utility by application to the synthesis of biologically important molecules.
 Particular interests include asymmetric acylation, sulfonylation and phosphorylation; Ge-chemistry; total synthesis of natural products; asthma and cancer therapeutics; and chemical biology relating to agrochemicals.

-He was Director of Undergraduate Studies for Chemistry at Imperial College London from 2007-2013, Chair of the Faculty of Natural Sciences (FoNS) Education Committee and vice Dean (Education) in the Faculty of Natural Sciences (2013-2017) and is currently Assistant Provost (Learning and Teaching) (2017-).
+He was Director of Undergraduate Studies for Chemistry at Imperial College London from 2007-2013, Chair of the Faculty of Natural Sciences (FoNS) Education Committee and vice Dean (Education) in the Faculty of Natural Sciences (2013-2017) and is currently Associate Provost (Learning and Teaching) (2017-).

 Brief Biography (pdf version)